psirenny/node-google-speech-api/README.md

 -------

 You can specify several options:
-* client — The name of the client you are connecting with (defaults to "chromium")
+* client — The name of the client you are connecting with. (defaults to "chromium")
-* lang — The spoken language in the file (defaults to "en-US")
+* lang — The spoken language in the file. (defaults to "en-US")
-* maxResults — The maximum number of hypotheses returned by google (defaults to 1)
+* maxResults — The maximum number of hypotheses returned by google. (defaults to 1)
 * clipSize — The audio duration of files sent to google (in seconds.)
 Larger files will be broken into pieces. (defaults to 60)
-* maxRequests — The maximum number of clips to send to google at a time (defaults to 4)
+* maxRequests — The maximum number of clips to send to google at a time. (defaults to 4)
 * sampleRate — The sample rate of the audio sent to google.

 i.e.